course overview

 how to apply

-If successful you will receive an offer to study at NICA in 2025.
+If successful you will receive an offer to enrol into a recommended course.
+Welcome to NICA!

 auditions